aston89/ChatGPT-Ultra-Lightweight-Anti-Freeze-for-Long-Chats/README.md

 - **Customizable retention:** Control how many messages remain visible in the DOM.
 - **Extreme scalability:** Handles 200+ messages without slowing down the browser.
 - **Safe and minimal:** Avoids interfering with ChatGPT Web updates or internal scripts.
+- **Dereferencing & safe cloning:** Old turns are cloned as lightweight placeholders, removing event listeners and internal references to reduce CPU load (prevents React, observer, and event triggers from affecting frozen messages).

 ---